Skip to content

 Profile Driver Settings

-Enable SIXAXIS™️/DualShock™️ 3 Support
+Enable SIXAXIS™/DualShock™ 3 Support

-PS3 peripherals don't report much useful identification data like VendorID/ProductID fields or other common descriptors.
-Therefore the driver uses the remote name the device reports upon connection as an indicator to identify the type/make/model.
-The driver package ships with a set of well-known pre-configured names that get compared to identify a SIXAXIS-compatible device.
-This process is not flawless but it is reliable enough to cover the bulk of original and aftermarket devices.
+PS3 peripherals do not report much identification data (e.g. Vendor ID, Product ID).
+The driver instead uses the remote name the device reports when connecting to decide the type of device.
+The driver ships with a set of known names that are matched to identify SIXAXIS-compatible devices.
+This is not perfect but works for most original and many third-party devices.

 The following PowerShell snippet returns the currently configured names which identify a SIXAXIS-ish device: